clairecui-ubc/chungMD/REPORT.md

 2018-06-11|Add skipped identifiers in Box 6~59|20274|+19|20293|0|19|Newly added on June 11, 2018 by Claire Cui.
 2018-06-12|Add draft records in current AtoM|20293|+9|20302|0|9|Newly added on June 12 from AtoM Draft

-### Identify possible gaps
-Some gaps are also identified during checking the metadata.
-Some of the identifiers are skipped.
-After checked the potential location of those skipped identifiers, some items were added to the master dataset.
-Those records were marked as "Draft", which means it requires further description, or "Skipped", which means the skipped identifier was not located in Chung Collection.

 ### Remove Duplicates
 Use Check Duplicated Wizard of Access, and “remove duplicates” function of Excel.